greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gppkg.html.md

 :   When migrating packages, these requirements must be met.

-    -   At least the coordinator instance of the destination Greenplum Database must be started \(the instance installed in GPHOME\_new\).
-Before running the `gppkg` command start the Greenplum Database coordinator with the command `gpstart -m`.
+    -   At least the master instance of the destination Greenplum Database must be started \(the instance installed in GPHOME\_new\).
+Before running the `gppkg` command start the Greenplum Database master with the command `gpstart -m`.
     -   Run the `gppkg` utility from the GPHOME\_new installation.
 The migration destination installation directory.

 -q \| --query query\_option